Smoke & CO Detectors in Orlando, FL

 - Chirp decoder: single chirp every 30-60 sec = low battery (replaceable-battery units); on sealed 10-year units a chirp every 30 sec (Kidde) or 5 chirps/min (First Alert) = end-of-life -- the battery CANNOT be swapped, replace the whole unit.

-- Replace every alarm 10 years from the MANUFACTURE date stamped on the back, not the install date; if there's no date, it predates 2000 -- replace now.
+- Replace every alarm 10 years from the MANUFACTURE date stamped on the back, not the install date, and test alarms monthly (U.S. Fire Administration).

 - Placement specs (NFPA): wall mounts within 12 in of ceiling; pitched ceilings 4 in down from peak; ionization alarms >=20 ft from cooking appliances, photoelectric or hush-button >=10 ft; keep >=3 ft from HVAC supply vents and ceiling fans.
 Never paint or sticker a detector.